 Why We Need an Estate Tax

 There are, of course, other arguments for retaining an estate tax.
 It helps level the playing field to a small extent, moving us a small step towards equal opportunity for all.
 After all, those who inherit great wealth did nothing more to earn it than win the birth lottery.
 While not a huge money raider, the estate tax does bring in some money for important government functions.
 Money not raised through the estate tax must be raised through other means (presumably taxes or higher fees for services on the other 99.9%), borrowed (in other words, passing the debt on to our children and grandchildren), or matched by cuts in services (which many believe will follow the Republican tax cut).

 The Estate Tax in Massachusetts

-While almost no one reading this post is now or will be subject to federal estate taxes, be aware that the threshold for Massachusetts estate taxes is set at a much lower level, $1 million for individuals and $2 million for couples (with proper planning), as opposed to the current $5.5 and $11 million on the federal level.
+While almost no one reading this post is now or will be subject to federal estate taxes, be aware that the threshold for Massachusetts estate taxes is set at a much lower level, $1 million for individuals and $2 million for couples (with proper planning), as opposed to the current $11.58 million on the federal level.
 Fortunately for those estates subject to it, the tax rate is graduated, starting at 0.8% and moving ultimately to 16% on estates over $10 million, as opposed to the flat federal rate of 40%.
-(Click here to learn more about the Massachusetts estate tax.)
+(Read A Primer on the Massachusetts Estate Tax to learn more.)